-How Do I Make My Hard Hat More Comfortable?
+- How Do I Make My Hard Hat More Comfortable?

-Make sure to adjust the suspension inside the hat to properly fit your head.
+- Make sure to adjust the suspension inside the hat to properly fit your head.
 Different hard hats will feature different suspension systems, so try to find one that works best for you.
 Or, you can use aftermarket hard hat pads, liners and sweatbands to provide additional cushion and comfort.
 Some of these pads can even be soaked in cold water to provide relief from hot weather when working outdoors.

-Can You Wear A Hat Under A Hard Hat?
+- Can You Wear A Hat Under A Hard Hat?

-A structured hat such as a ballcap should not be worn under a hard hat.
+- A structured personalized hard hat such as a ballcap should not be worn under a hard hat.
 However, for additional cushion and warmth, a soft hat such as a hoodie, beanie or a bandana can safely be worn under most hard hats without compromising safety.
 According to OSHA.gov, “if the use of a garment were to detract from the hard hat's protective properties, it may no longer meet the specification requirements in these ANSI standards.”
 Since thick, structured hats like baseball hats can adversely affect the way the hard hat fits, they may compromise the protection hard hats should provide.
 Instead, consider winter liners designed specifically for your model of hard hat.
 They’ll provide extra cushioning and warmth without affecting fit or protection.

-What Does A Green Hard Hat Mean?
+- What Does A Green Hard Hat Mean?

-Many crews equip their safety officers with green hard hats for easy identification.
+- Many crews equip their safety officers with green hard hats for easy identification.
 However, there is no American standard for who wears what color hard hat on a jobsite.
 White hard hats are often worn by foremen and utility workers; yellow hard hats are typical of construction sites; high-vis orange is commonly used by road work crews for greater visibility.
 Assigning different color hard hats to different roles on a jobsite can help improve communication and recognition.

-What Class Of Hard Hats Protect From Electric Shock?
+- What Class Of Hard Hats Protect From Electric Shock?

-In addition to ANSI impact standards, hard hats are also graded for electrical performance.
+- In addition to ANSI impact standards, hard hats are also graded for electrical performance.
 ANSI Class C (Conductive) hard hats provide no protection against electric shock.
 ANSI Class G (General) hard hats protect the head from up to 2,200 volts and are the most common class of hard hat.
 For workers in high-voltage environments, ANSI Class E (Electrical) hard hats are certified to protect against up to 20,000 volts of current.
-You’ll find Class C, Class G, and Class E hard hats available from CustomHardHats.com.
+You’ll find Class C, Class G, and Class E branded hard hats available from CustomHardHats.com.